 - Data type: int, text, float, bool, or date.

+- · allow submissions

+- Show in submission template and allow data to be submitted even if field is set as 'curate_only'.
+This has no effect on fields that do not have the 'curate_only' attribute as these fields are included in submissions by default.
+This attribute will be overridden if the field has the 'no_submissions' attribute set.

-- · comments optional
+- · comments

 - Comments about the field.
 These will be displayed in the field description plugin and as tooltips within the curation interface.

-- · curate_only
+- · curate only

 - Set to 'yes' to hide field unless logged-in user is a curator or admin.
+Set the 'allow_submissions' attribute

+to still include the field in the submission template so that it can be included in submissions of new records

+by standard users.

-- default
+- · default

 - Default value.
 This will be entered automatically in the web form but can be overridden.

-- · dropdown
+- dropdown

 - Select if you want this field to have its own dropdown filter box on the query page.
 If the field has an option list it will use the values in it, otherwise all values defined in the database will be included: 'yes' or 'no', default 'no'.
 This setting can be overridden by individual user preferences.

 - · length

 - Length of field, default 12.

 - log_delete

 - Sets if the field value will be recorded in the log table if the isolate is deleted.
 Set to 'yes' or 'no', default is 'no'.
 The id and isolate name are always recorded if deletion is logged.

-- · maindisplay
+· maindisplay

 - Sets if field is displayed in the main table after a database search, 'yes' or 'no', default 'yes'.
 This setting can be overridden by individual user preferences.

-- max
+max

-- Maximum value for integer and date types.
-Special values such as CURRENT_YEAR and CUR-RENT DATE can be used.
+Maximum value for integer and date types.
+Special values such as CURRENT_YEAR and CUR-RENT_DATE can be used.

-- min
+• min

 - Minimum value for integer and date types.

-- multiple
+• multiple

 - Sets if field allows multiple values to be set for it, 'yes' or 'no', default 'no'.
 If set to 'yes', then the underlying field in the database must be an ARRAY type, e.g. text[].

-- no curate
+· no curate

-- Setting this will hide the field in the curator interface and prevent it from being manually modified.
-This is

-useful for fields that are populated by automated scripts or database triggers.
-Can be 'yes' or 'no', default
+Setting this will hide the field in the curator interface and prevent it from being manually modified.
+This is useful for fields that are populated by automated scripts or database triggers.
+Can be 'yes' or 'no', default 'no'.

-'no'.

-- · no_submissions
+· no_submissions

-- Setting this will hide the field in the submission template.
+Setting this will hide the field in the submission template.
 The field is still available if it is added back to the template manually.

-- optlist
+· optlist

 - Sets if this field has a list of allowed values, default 'no'.
 Surround each option with an <option> tag.

-- regex
+regex

 - Regular expression used to constrain field values, e.g. regex="^[A-Z].\$" forces the first letter of the value to be capitalized.

+required

+Sets if data is required for this field, 'yes', 'no', or 'expected', default 'yes'.
+If set to 'expected', the value cannot be left empty when batch adding an isolate record or using the submission system, but a null value can be explicitly set using the value 'null'.
+The use of this is to encourage submitters to include a value for this field if it is available, while still allowing empty values if it is not.

-- · required
+· userfield

-- Sets if data is required for this field, 'yes' or 'no', default 'yes'. - · userfield - Select if you want this field to have its own dropdown filter box of users (populated from the users table): 'yes' or 'no', default 'no'. - web - URL that will be used to hyperlink field values.
+- Select if you want this field to have its own dropdown filter box of users (populated from the users table): 'yes' or 'no', default 'no'.

+• web

+- URL that will be used to hyperlink field values.
 If [?] is included in the URL, this will be substituted for the actual field value.